-I mainly paint allegorical themes and I like to create pots that make people smile.
+I mainly paint figurative abstracts, and I like making pots that make people smile.

 While my painting takes me into altered states of awareness, ceramics provides an important opposite of being grounded, and present.
 I seek to produce simple yet beautiful and unique functional pieces.
 Sometimes I like to make animal sculptures too, for fun, and to make myself smile ..
 I call these “dogimals”.

 Learning about different combinations of minerals, fluxes, silica and oxides intrigue me.
 The elements of water, earth, fire and air are brought together to create a vessel or a sculpture in a way that I find delightful and inspiring.

 Bringing both my art and ceramics together so that they compliment each other is ever my goal.
 Its a treasure hunt in itself that will never end.

 My education is deep and wide.
 I have a Masters of Applied Science (Critical Perspectives of Psychological Practice), two Diplomas in Psychotherapy and Counselling, and one in Clinical Hypnotherapy.
 I also hold a Certificate of Profession Practice In Buddhist Psychotherapy.
 I spent three years at TAFE studying fine art and ceramics, but I prefer to learn from other practicing artists in workshops and courses. .
 The late Kerrie Lester was an important mentor for over five years.
 I am currently at the Brookvale TAFE Open Studio for ceramics, mentored by Chris James.